yuanshunning/pickit-docs/docs/documentation/configuration/index.rst

 Saving a setup or product file
 ------------------------------

-Once settings are changed in Pick-it they can be saved in the correct file.
+Once settings are changed in Pickit they can be saved in the correct file.
 The :guilabel:`Save` button for the setup file can be found at the bottom of the Region of Interest tab.
 For the product file the button can be found both at the bottom of the Detection and the Picking tab.